ow-mods/ow-mod-man/owmods_gui/HELP.md

 To debug issues with mono set the `MONO_LOG_LEVEL` variable to `debug`. and look at the logs.

+### On Flatpak

+Also ensure the game is located in `~/.steam/steam/steamapps/common/Outer Wilds`, otherwise the manager won't be able to find the game as it only has access to that folder.

 ## I made a mod!
 How do I submit it?

 The mod database is stored in a separate repository.
 [Go here to find out how to add your mod to the list](https://github.com/ow-mods/ow-mod-db#readme).